The Way Matcha Was Meant to Be

 This is the highest grade matcha we sell, a step up from your Everyday Matcha.
 Only the highest quality matcha will do for the tea ceremony; therefore, great care is taken when plucking the buds and leaves for this matcha grade.

-This is a culinary-grade matcha that is less expensive than its high-grade counterpart.
+This is a step up from culinary-grade matcha but less expensive than its high-grade counterpart.
 Generally, less care is taken in the cultivation and processing of this matcha.
-This grade is for everyday use and is still delicious when whisk up in a bowl.
+This grade is for everyday use and is still delicious when whisked up in a bowl.